-Sicily in September: is it worth going and where exactly?
-Weather, water temperature, is it possible to swim, prices for hotels and excursions 2023.
-What to do and what to see in Sicily in early autumn – in the review of good Time fop Trip.
+Sicily in September 2023: is it worth going?
+Weather, water temperature, is it possible to swim, prices in hotels and on excursions.
+What to do and to see in Sicily in early September an close to October – in the review of good Time fop Trip.

-If it’s true that people mostly go to Sicily to move and not lie on the beach, then the best time for this is clearly outside the high season.
-Usually completely African-style hot and therefore poorly suitable for all kinds of trips and excursions.
+If it’s true that people mostly go to Sicily for visiting attractions, not lying on the beach, then the best time for this isn’t summer.
+Which is usually completely African-style hot and therefore poorly suitable for all kinds of trips and excursions.

-On the contrary, the middle and end of spring, as well as the first half of autumn, look more promising in this sense.
-After all, the weather will almost certainly allow you to see the main sights of the Sicily.
-At the same time, without overworking and burning out.
+On the contrary, the middle and end of spring, as well as the first half of autumn, in this sense look more promising.
+After all, the weather in this period will almost certainly allow you to see the main sights of the Sicily.
+And at the same time – escape overheating.

 Equally, going to Sicily in September, you will be able to fully realize your beach aspirations.
 Enjoy swimming and sunbathing.
 And doing it in between trips to Taormina or Syracuse, Modica or Agrigento.

 As you know, you can drive around the island along the perimeter, and at the same time not miss anything interesting, in 7-8 days.
-Is it any wonder that most tourists come to rest here for about a week?!
+Is it any wonder that most tourists come on holidays here for about a week?!

 Those who are serious and understand a lot about a real relax, of course, will plan at least a 2-week vacation.
-Because they know how to spend the summer with dignity!
+Because they know how to waste their time!

 Weather in Sicily in September

-- However, even then it does not lose its special charm!
+- However, even then it doesn’t lose its special charm!

-The air temperature on the island during the first two decades of the month stays at + 25-29 ° C during the day and + 20-24 ° C at night.
-As if she has concluded a profitable contract and is doing everything not to lose it.
+The air temperature on the island during the first two decades of the month stays at + 25-29 °C during the day and + 20-24 °C at night.
+As if it has concluded a profitable contract and is doing everything not to lose it.

 Only towards the end of September the weather in Sicily hint to tourists that it is time to think about returning home.
-But does it gently and then – not always!
+But does it gently and then – not every year!

 That is, you don’t have to cringe and think longingly about warm jackets and gloves forgotten at home.
 As a maximum, you will have to find a pullover at the bottom of the suitcase and throw it over your shoulders in the evenings.

-But the next year there was no need for this – even in the beginning of October the air in Sicilly warmed up to at least +25 ° C by noon.
-At night, however, it was noticeably colder – up to + 17- + 18 ° C.
+But the next year there was no need for this – even in the beginning of October the air in Sicily warmed up to at least +25 ° C by noon.
+At night, however, it was noticeably colder – up to + 17- 18 °C.